Harvesting in Ceres

 crates/ceres-core/src/circuit_breaker.rs - CKAN client:

-crates/ceres-client/src/ckan.rs(search_modified_since) - DB schema:
+crates/ceres-client/src/dcat.rs - DB schema:

 migrations/